torontomulibrary/atom_vagrant/README.md

 ## Usage
 1. `git clone --recursive https://github.com/ryersonlibrary/atom_vagrant`
 2. `cd atom_vagrant`
-3. `vagrant install plugin vagrant-berkshelf` (skip if you already have this plugin installed)
-4. `vagrant install plugin vagrant-omnibus` (skip if you already have this plugin installed)
-5. `vagrant up`
+3. `vagrant up`
-6. Visit http://atom.dev on your browser
+4. Visit http://atom.dev on your browser

 If you did not change the configuration, this is how you should fill in the fields on the web installer
 * Database name: `atom`